tsugiproject/tsugi-build/ubuntu/README.md

 If you want to tweak your server configuration after this process runs - just go in and type ubuntu commands to edit your `/etc/apache2` configuration files.
-Of course, the more you do manually, the harder it is to rebuild an identical server.
+Of course, the more you do manually, the harder it is to rebuild an identical server later.

-The configure process creates folders, checks out code, sets up databases, edits Tsugi's `config.php` and a whole host of tasks to make Tsugi ready to run.
+The configure process creates folders, checks out code, creates databases, edits Tsugi's `config.php` and a whole host of tasks to make Tsugi ready to run.
 If you access the server before or during the configuration process it will break in subtle ways because it is not set up.
 But once the process